x0ng120x/x0ng120x/README.md

 ## 😎 Who am I 😎
 <p>
   👋 Hi there!
-I'm currently student of SFU majoring in CS.<br/>
+I'm currently a student of SFU majoring in CS.<br/>
   I wanna be a backend developer or study AI further more 🤖<br/>

   I enjoy rock climbing, and mingling with new people 🧗‍♂️<br/>